Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints

 \section{Results}

-We now demonstrate the effectiveness of SNDEs on examples that cover autonomous first- and second-order systems with a conserved first integral of motion or holonomic constraints, a non-autonomous first-order system with a conserved quantity, a non-autonomous controlled first-order system with a time-dependent constraint stemming from the control, and a chaotic second-order system with a conservation law.
-As a metric for predicted state $\hat u(t)$ versus ground truth $u(t)$, we use the relative error $\|u(t) - \hat u(t)\|_2 / \|u(t)\|_2$, and analogous relative errors for the constraints $g(u)$.
+We now demonstrate the effectiveness of SNDEs on examples that cover autonomous first and second order systems with either a conserved first integral of motion or holonomic constraints, a non-autonomous first order system with a conserved quantity, a non-autonomous controlled first order system with a time-dependent constraint stemming from the control, and a chaotic second order system with a conservation law.
+To demonstrate the flexibility of our approach with respect to the variant of underlying NDE model, for the first three experiments we include both vanilla NODEs and augmented NODEs as baselines and apply stabilization to both (with the stabilized variants labeled SNODE and SANODE, respectively).

+As a metric for the predicted state $\hat u(t)$ versus ground truth $u(t)$, we use the relative error $\|u(t) - \hat u(t)\|_2 / \|u(t)\|_2$, averaged over many trajectories with independent initial conditions.
+As a metric for the constraints, we compute analogous relative errors for $g(u)$.

-In \cref{app:gamma}, we provide more intuition about choosing the hyperparameter $\gamma$ and demonstrate empirically that SNDEs are insensitive to the specific choice of $\gamma$ over a large range of values (beyond a minimum value).
-SNDEs are thus easy to use in practice across a wide variety of settings with minimal to no tuning.
-We also provide runtime comparisons between SNDEs and vanilla NODEs, demonstrating that SNDEs incur only moderate computational overhead during training and can even outpeform NODEs during inference. \cref{app:add_experiments} provides results of additional experiments not presented here due to space constraints.
-Finally, \cref{app:hyperparams} provides further details of the architecture and hyperparameters used for each experiment.
+In \cref{app:gamma}, we further demonstrate empirically that SNDEs are insensitive to the specific choice of $\gamma$ over a large range (beyond a minimum value, consistent with \Cref{theorem2}).
+We also provide more intuition about choosing $\gamma$ and the computational implications of this choice.
+In practice, we find that SNDEs are easy to use across a wide variety of settings with minimal tuning and incur only moderate training overhead compared to vanilla NDEs.
+In some cases, SNDEs are even computationally cheaper than vanilla NDEs at inference time despite the cost of computing the pseudoinverse.
+Finally, \cref{app:add_experiments} provides results of additional experiments not included here due to space constraints.